skybert/skybert-net/src/linux/debian/yescript-replaces-sha512.md

 title: yescript replaces sha512 for password hashing
 date: 2021-08-25
-category: debian, linux
+category: linux
-tags: debian, security
+tags: linux, debian, security

 The default password hashing algorithm has been changed in Debian (and thus Ubuntu) with the Bullseye release. `pam_unix` has changed to